 Canada boasts more than 100 different immigration pathways!
 So, if you’re living in the US and are considering Canada for a temporary or permanent move, your immigration options can be overwhelming.

-As a professional employer organization (PEO), Syndesus can legally hire you on behalf of your US employer.
+As an Employer of Record (EOR), Syndesus can legally hire you on behalf of your US employer.

 CUSMA eases the immigration process for Americans interested in moving to Canada, but the reality is that many Americans don’t understand their options or don’t have a company that’s able to sponsor them.